TCSlogo

 She also produces booklets on EYFS, Planning and Observation.
 Themes are also her speciality and she will be producing a pack based on specific themes soon - for more information and to contact Sarah - click here

 I don't understand what the Early Years Foundation Stage is.
-From 1st September 2008 all childcare providers and reception class teachers must work to the Early Years Foundation Stage (EYFS), find our more here: EYFS.
+From 1st September 2008 all childcare providers and reception class teachers in England must work to the Early Years Foundation Stage (EYFS).

 EYFS does not replace the Every Child Matters framework - it's aim is to help young children achieve the 5 Every Child Matters outcomes - staying safe, being healthy, enjoying and achieving, making a positive contribution and achieving economic well-being.